UCLA Competitive Edge: Summer Transition Program to the Doctorate

 • Summer stipend of $6,000

-Program expectations for Competitive Edge Fellows
+Program Expectations for Competitive Edge Students

 • Meet with their assigned faculty mentor (virtually, in-person, via telephone) to agree upon both (1) the proposed summer research project and (2) accompanying draft research statement/overview for either the National Science Foundation (NSF) or Graduate Summer Research Mentorship (GSRM);